What Does an Inspector of Elections Do?

 April 25, 2023

-Key Duties of an Inspector of Elections
+Key Duties of an Election Inspector

 Their responsibilities span the three different stages of elections described below.